Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 Date: 3/8/2020
 Volunteer Type: text
 Duration: 69h 420m
-Comment: Helped some1 with linked lists
+Comment: Helped someone with linked lists.

 ⚠️
 ```

-The `Duration` field can be omitted if the `Volunteer Type` field is of type "outreach".
+The `Duration` field can be omitted if the `Volunteer Type` field evaluates to "outreach".

 ```
 Name: John Doe
 Date: 3/8/2020
 Volunteer Type: outreach
-Comment: Helped some1 with linked lists
+Comment: Helped someone with linked lists.

 ✅
 ```

-The `Duration` field should *not* be omitted for the rest of the volunteer types.
+The `Duration` field should *not* be omitted for volunteer types that do *not* evaluate to "outreach".

 ```
 Name: John Doe
 Date: 3/8/2020
 Volunteer Type: text
-Comment: Helped some1 with linked lists
+Comment: Helped someone with linked lists.

 ⚠️
 ```